 - Prediction of affinity and pose for biologically interesting molecules

-Our approach to predictive modeling is different because we respect physics, chemistry, and biology while also taking machine learning and parameter optimization seriously.
+The work represents a unique approach in CADD by respecting physics, chemistry, and biology while also taking machine learning and parameter optimization seriously.

 JCAMD: The eSim Similarity Method